A New Orleans mom begged her son to get the COVID vaccine

 WGNO’s Bill Wood interviewed Josh Contreras last month in a story about Cafe Reconcile.

-It’s the place where kids from sixteen to twenty-four reconcile their lives and learn the restaurant business.
+It’s the place where kids ages 16 to 24 go to reconcile their lives while learning the restaurant business.

 That’s why Josh was here.